SP5GW/RF_Dummy_Load/README.md

 ### Test 2: Measurement of temperature increase in Celcius per duration given power is applied

 The second measurement aimed to establish the temperature increase in Celcius per time in seconds during, which given power was applied to dummy load $dt[C]/tdah[sec]$.
 For each measurement point (measurement duration $tdah$), transmitter power was set to 100W.
-Results has been summarized below:
+Results have been summarized below:

 <p align="center">
 <img src="./sim/Temperature_vs_Dah_Time 2024-03-31 215705.png" width="700" height="400"/>